SaiKoya/terraform-workshop/lab_02/README.md

 Run the Terraform workflow as described in lab 01.

-When executing the Terraform plan and apply, we will supply the variable `prefix`.
+When executing the Terraform plan and apply, supply the variable `prefix`.

 ``` sh
 terraform init